Elie-A-98/yeager-dapp/README.md

 Then you can find the file `packages/nft/token.json`.
 Use the `"target"` property to get the deployed contract address and save it for later

+---

 You will later use the saved variables as env variables for the application

-Through metamask onnect to the local network by providing the network url from above and the hardhat default chain id (31337)
+Through metamask connect to the local network by providing the network url from above and the hardhat default chain id (31337)

 **To run on sepolia**